Use Case

 Unusable Data

-Chemical compositions of supplied materials are measured by XRF and delivered as CoA in PDF formats or even in paper.
+Chemical compositions of supplied materials are measured by XRF and delivered as CoA in PDF formats or even on paper.
 Formulations are managed by pen and paper notebooks.
-Sometimes this data is managed in excel.
+Sometimes this data is managed in Excel.

 Data Consolidation (connect, ingest, structure & enhance)